openwallet-foundation-labs/sd-jwt-js/README.md

 The design of "Selective Disclosure for JWT" is centered around flexibility, efficiency, and security.
 Here are the key design concepts:

-1. **Framework Agnosticism:** The implementation is designed to be universally compatible with various JavaScript frameworks.
+1. **Framework Agnostic:** The implementation is designed to be universally compatible with various JavaScript frameworks.
 It can be easily plugged into applications built with React, React Native, and other frameworks without necessitating significant alterations in the existing codebase.
 2. **Data Minimization and Efficiency:** One of the core objectives is to minimize the payload size of JWTs.
 This is crucial for QR code generation, ensuring that the encoded data is concise enough to be efficiently transformed into a QR code, which remains easily scannable.
 3. **Modular Design:** The architecture is modular, allowing developers to integrate selective disclosure capabilities as needed.
 This modular approach also facilitates easy updates and maintenance.
-4. **Security-Centric Approach:** Security is a paramount concern, especially when handling JWTs.
+4. **Security-First:** Security is a paramount concern, especially when handling JWTs.
 The implementation follows best practices in security and data integrity, ensuring that the selective disclosure process does not compromise the token's security.
 5. **Scalability and Performance:** Designed to handle various loads, the implementation remains efficient and performant even under high demand, making it suitable for both small-scale and large-scale applications.

 By adhering to these design principles, "Selective Disclosure for JWT" aims to set a new standard in the secure and efficient handling of JWTs across diverse JavaScript environments.